What Is Pelvic Organ Prolapse?

 Problems passing urine or having a bowel movement

-Urine leakage when you cough or use stairs
+Urine leakage when you cough or use stairs.
+(But this can happen even without prolapse.)

 Pain or pressure in your low back